retr0-1ntell0/ligolo_setup/README.md

 It is straight forward and really easy to use

 ### Requirement
 The only requirement so far is to have root access or password to be able to make it work.
-If you are having issues running the commands you are proably missing `iproute` packages.
+If you are having issues running the commands you are proably missing `iproute` or `iproute2` package depending on your OS.

 On Debian/Ubuntu-based distributions:
 ```